 Apart from knowing which search terms are actually used by people, you need to know whether or not your idea for your post or page fits the needs and expectations of the people who use these search terms.
 The best way to find out whether or not your content meets their needs is to Google your proposed (sets of) keywords yourself.

 Take the time to look at the first two result pages.
-Are the articles in the Google results similar in character to your article?
-Could your article fit between the results shown in these search pages?
+Are the articles in the Google results of similar character to your article?
+Could your article fit the results shown in these search pages?
 If you decide to write your blog post or page, while optimizing for this exact focus keyword, you are aiming to get your post amongst these results.

 For instance, when we wrote this post and Googled our chosen focus keyword, we saw we’d be competing with ourselves:

 We also saw lots of questions on the WordPress forums, giving us all the more reason to write this post.